lionesslie/bspwm-dotfiles/README.md

 ```

 ### Keyboard layout
-Turkish Q and Russian layouts are included by default.
+Turkish Q and Russian ЯВЕРТЫ layouts are included by default.
 To change them, edit `~/.config/sxhkd/sxhkdrc` or your desktop settings.

 ---